omeka/classic-enduser/docs/Content/Collections.md

 Adding Items to Collections
 -------------------------------------------------------------

 To add items to collections, you must first create the collection.
-See [Managing Items 2.0](/Managing_Items_2.md) to read more about associating an item with a collection.
+See [the Items documentation](/Items.md) to read more about associating an item with a collection.

 Note that an item may only belong to one collection a time.
 You may switch an item from one collection to another at any time.